-We face competition from a large number of competitors in each of our target markets.
-Our competitors in our mobile storage market include Alcor Micro, ASolid, Marvell, and Phison.
-In the mobile communications market, the companies with whom we compete include Raontech and Fujitsu.
-We also face competition from our customers' internal products and expect to face increased competition in the future from our current and potential competitors.
+We face competition from a large number of competitors, including Marvell and Phison.
+We expect to face increased competition in the future from our current and potential competitors.
 In addition, some of our customers have developed products and technologies that could replace their need for our products or otherwise reduce their demand for our products.

 Some of our current and potential competitors have longer operating histories, greater name recognition, access to larger customer bases and significantly greater financial, sales and marketing, manufacturing, distribution, technical and other resources than we have.
 As a result, they may be able to respond more quickly to changing customer demands or to devote greater resources to the development, promotion and sales of their products than we can.
 Our current and potential competitors may develop and introduce new products that will be priced lower, provide superior performance or achieve greater market acceptance than our products.
-In addition, in the event of a manufacturing capacity shortage, these competitors may be able to obtain capacity when we are unable to do so.
+In addition, if we or our customers are unable to procure sufficient suppliers of flash memory, our customers may seek to purchase SSD solutions from other suppliers.

-The consumer electronics market, which is the principal end market for our products, has historically been subject to intense price competition.
+The computing and mobile devices markets, the principal end markets for our products, have historically been subject to intense price competition.
 In many cases, low-cost, high-volume semiconductor component producers have entered markets and driven down profit margins.
 If a low-cost, high-volume producer should develop products that compete with our products, our sales and profit margins would suffer.